kube-reporting/metering-operator/Documentation/writing-custom-queries.md

 > This guide assumes you've set the `METERING_NAMESPACE` environment variable to the namespace your Operator Metering installation is running.
 All resources must be created in that namespace for the operator to view and access them.

-Many of the examples below, will have you run a Prometheus query outside of the Metering operator.
+Many of the examples below, you will have you run a Prometheus query outside of the Metering operator.
 The easiest way to do this is open a port-forward to your Prometheus pod in your cluster.
 Below is a command that will open up a port-forward, exposing Prometheus on `127.0.0.1:9090`.